-The total program budget for this activity is \$5,980,000.
+The total program budget for this activity is \$5,240,000.
 This allocation may be increased or decreased with an amendment to the Action Plan and approval by the County Council and HUD.
+In order to help offset planning related costs \$740,000 was transferred from the CDBG-MIT Buyout Program to CDBG-MIT Planning.

 Support for the buyout program will address immediate needs and support the County's long-term hazard mitigation strategy by helping to reduce impacts from future flood events by acquiring developed properties which suffer repeated flood impacts and return them to undeveloped space.
 This space can then serve as passive or active recreation space, general open space or assist in stormwater management.
 The importance of this activity is paramount as it directly removes property owners from flood threatened areas which can prevent future property loss and damage as well as limit the number of people who may require rescuing when flood event occur.
-This activity specifically addresses the following two goals and objectives identified in the County's HMP:
+The program will also provide participation and relocation incentives described in Table 3-1.
+The activity specifically addresses the following two goals and objectives identified in the County's HMP: